 21 Finger Gym Activities for Preschoolers

 Your preschooler can't cut with scissors.
 Can't hold a pencil correctly.
-Can't button their own coat while every other kid at pickup seems to be dressing themselves for winter in Antarctica.
+Can't button their own coat while every other kid at pickup seems to be dressing themselves like they're heading to Antarctica.

-Spoiler: It doesn't.
+And then there's the apps.
+Fine motor skills apps.
+Tracing apps.
+They trace on the screen with their finger and somehow that's supposed to translate to holding an actual pencil.
+Spoiler: it doesn't.
 It never does.
 Because finger gym isn't sliding on glass.
 Real preschool fine motor activities need resistance, pressure, and three-dimensional manipulation.

 1. Spray Bottle Attack